Cremuss/blender-data-baker/README.md

 > The position's X and Y components might **exceed the [0:1] range**, and could even **be negative**, but that's perfectly fine.
 Staying within the unit range is only somewhat relevant when using UVs to sample a texture.
 The GPU might wrap or clamp the coordinates, which alter how the texture is sampled.
 However, UVs are typically 16-bit floats in most game engines, and can even be 32-bit floats if needed so they are perfectly suited to store any arbitrary number, *floating point precision issues aside*.

 > [!IMPORTANT]
 > When storing data in UVs, it is crucial to understand that the **UV coordinate system** in the application where the data is baked (DCC software) **may differ** from the UV coordinate system in the target application (game engine).
 For example, *Blender* is OpenGL-oriented, so UV(0,0) is located at the bottom-left corner.
 On the other hand, *Unreal Engine* is DirectX-oriented, meaning UV(0,0) is at the top-left corner.
 To convert between the two, a **one-minus (1-x)** operation is necessary.
 This operation needs to be performed only once and should ideally be done during the bake process.
 However, nothing prevents you from performing this operation in the vertex shader when sampling the texture instead.
 Additionally, it's important to recognize that the **world coordinate system may vary** between applications.
 While *Blender* and *Unreal Engine* have similar X and Z world axes, their *Y axes are inverted*.
 As a result, any Y component, whether it's a position or a vector, must have its **sign flipped**.
 Moreover, **scale** is important. *Blender*'s default unit is **one meter**, while *Unreal Engine*'s default unit is **one centimeter**.
-Therefore, a scale factor of 100 may need to be applied, either during the bake or when reading UVs as positions.
+Therefore, a scale factor of 100 may need to be applied, either during the bake or when reading UVs as positions or offsets.

 Once the mesh is exported into a game engine, that extra UV map can be accessed to read the value it stores.
 In this case, the XY components of the pivot position, processed to match both UE's UV and world coordinate systems: one-minus on the V axis, Y axis sign flipped and meters converted to centimers.

+An additional UV map could be used to store the pivot's Z component and the XYZ pivot position could then be reconstructed in the vertex shader like so.

 ## III.
 Tech Art Compendium